 Burlington, VT is well known for its location next to the stunning Lake Champlain and is a fun city to visit year round!
-Although most visitors will plan on coming to see fall foliage, there is much to do during the spring, summer, and winter.
+Although most visitors will plan on coming to see fall foliage, there is much to do year round.

-If you need a break from the bustling Church Street and lively nightlife, slip away for a few hours to enjoy a nearby hike.
+If you need a break from bustling Church Street and lively nightlife, slip away for a few hours to enjoy one of the many hikes near Burlington VT.
 Most think that you have to drive over an hour away to get to the Green Mountains for any hiking – but there are so many sights to see within a 40 minute drive from downtown.

-Put on your hiking boots, we are bringing you 14 hikes near Burlington that will be worth your while.
+Put on your hiking boots, because we are bringing you the top hiking trails near Burlington VT that will be worth your while.
 From beginners to experts, this list of hikes will have any outdoor enthusiast excited to hit the trails and see what our little corner of Vermont has to offer!